 If you are facing Oregon state or municipal criminal charges, it is important to promptly retain competent criminal defense legal counsel.
 A thorough review by an Oregon criminal defense attorney followed by an investigation can often make or break a case.
-The most candid remarks from potential witnesses come before the state has had multiple opportunities to interrogate and prepare witnesses.
+The most candid remarks from potential witnesses come before the state has had multiple opportunities to interrogate, prepare or intimidate witnesses.
 This is especially important in serious felony cases or Measure 11 and other mandatory minimum sentence cases.

 When your liberty is in jeopardy due to a criminal case, it is important to invest in an Oregon criminal attorney who will give your case the attention that it and you deserve.
 You need to make an informed decision about the merits and hazards of a jury trial versus the advantages of plea negotiations.

 Attorney Michael Arnold tries cases before juries.
 As a former Eugene city prosecutor, he is well versed in the strategies and tactics that prevail at trial.

 Driving Under the Influence of Intoxicants (DUII)

 DUIIs are highly technical cases to try for the prosecution which require an experienced DUII criminal defense trial attorney well versed in Oregon law and Lane County juries.
 For instance, your attorney needs to have experience filing and winning motions to suppress.
 For more information about DUIIs, click here.

 There’s a lot at stake in a Measure 11 or serious felony case.
 You need a defense attorney to take your case as serious as the prosecutor is taking your case.
 For more information, click here.